AAlhendi1707/countToFPKM/README.md

 ## Overview
 The 'countToFPKM' package provides a robust function to convert the feature counts of paired-end RNA-Seq into FPKM normalised values by library size and feature effective length.
 Implements the algorithm described in Trapnell,C. et al. (2010).
+To cite the R package 'countToFPKM' in publications use:

+"Alhendi, A.S.N.
+(2019). countToFPKM: Convert Counts to Fragments per Kilobase of Transcript per Million (FPKM).
+R package version 1.0.0. https://CRAN.R-project.org/package=countToFPKM"

 This package includes two functions:

 - `fpkm()`
 - `fpkmheatmap()`